Find Grants

 Funding opportunities

 We are pleased to share grant opportunities for area nonprofit organizations.
 This list will be updated as opportunities open and close.
-Before applying, take note of the access code in the grant description if one is listed, create an account in the CFNJ grant portal, and enter the access code in the search bar.
+Before applying, take note of the access code in the grant description if one is listed, click on this link and create an account in the CFNJ grant portal, and enter the access code in the search bar.

 If you have questions about these opportunities, contact our grants team.